rajch/weave-endpoint/README.md

 ## How to use

-Weave can now be installed on a kubernetes cluster using:
+Weave Net can now be installed on a kubernetes cluster using:

 ```bash
 KUBEVER=$(kubectl version | base64 | tr -d '\n')